2017 FIA GT World Cup: Background and entry list

 The 2017 FIA GT World Cup was the event's third iteration and the eleventh time GT3 vehicles had raced in Macau.
 It was held on the 6.2 km 22-turn Guia Circuit on 19 November 2017 with three preceding days of practice and qualifying.
 Following the 2016 iteration, in which an accident involving Laurens Vanthoor curtailed the race and time constraints meant that all scheduled laps could not be completed, the FIA moved the first race of the 2017 Guia Race of Macau from Sunday morning to Saturday afternoon to increase the likelihood that the race would run for all 18 scheduled laps.
 Manufacturer-supported teams with professional drivers rated platinum or gold were permitted to compete as part of organiser Stéphane Ratel Organisation's goal of having a World Cup event for professionals and one for amateurs.
 Safety and trackside recovery procedures were enhanced.
 Following the 2016 race, some kerbs at turns one and two were modified for safety reasons, and TecPro energy absorption barriers were installed.

 Drivers had to have competed in a Fédération Internationale de l'Automobile (FIA)-regulated GT3-based championship race in the preceding two seasons or have substantial experience in Grand Touring (GT) cars to enter the FIA GT World Cup in Macau.
 Only drivers with a platinum or gold racing licence could compete, with silver-ranked drivers eligible on a case-by-case basis at the FIA GT World Cup Committee's discretion.
 Bronze-level competitors were not permitted to compete.
+Pirelli was the race's control tyre supplier and drivers were permitted to use five sets of slick tyres and three sets of wet-weather tyres.

 On 24 October 2017, the entry list was made public.
 Twenty drivers from 13 nations raced, representing seven brands (Audi, BMW, Ferrari, Honda, Lamborghini, Mercedes-AMG, and Porsche).
 It featured defending winner Vanthoor, 2016–17 Formula E champion Lucas di Grassi, 2016 FIA World Endurance co-champion Romain Dumas, Blancpain GT Series champion Mirko Bortolotti, two-time Deutsche Tourenwagen Masters champion Marco Wittmann, and 2014 Bathurst 1000 co-winner Chaz Mostert.